Hiroshima to Miyajima: A Perfect Getaway to Miyajima Island

 • Hiroshima Museum of Art

-As you approach Miyajima, you will quickly start to feel like you are approaching Jurassic Park as dark green covered mountaintops peak out between grey clouds pass and the mist rises sleepily off the bay.
-Miyajima is said to be one of Japan’s most beautiful and best kept secrets and you will quickly see why as you approach it.
+As you approach Miyajima Island on the ferry, you will quickly start to feel like you are entering some type of Jurassic Park as dark green mountaintops reveal themselves behind grey clouds pass and the mist rises sleepily off the bay.

 One of the highlights of your Japan trip will be staying Watanabe Inn, a ryokan that has been run by the same family for over 100 years.
-Ryokans are Japanese-style inns that offer a peek into traditional Japanese home life.
-They can be expensive as they charge per person (not per room) but breakfast and dinner are provided and you’re paying for a once-in-a-lifetime experience.
-You must stay at a ryokan at least once while traveling in Japan; it will be a special, memorable and traditional experience that you’ll be glad you did.
+Ryokans are Japanese-style inns that offer a glimpse into traditional Japanese home life.
+They often provide a communal bath (onsen) or spa-like component, exquisite multi-course meals (kaiseki), and a serene, minimalist aesthetic.
+You must stay at a ryokan at least once while traveling in Japan; it will be an experience that you will never forget.

-Watanabe Inn only has a few rooms so be sure to book on their website as far in advance as possible.
-They will pick you up from the ferry station, you just have to find the train station attendant who will give the Inn a call and let them know you have arrived.
+Watanabe Inn has a small number of rooms so be sure to book as far in advance as possible (reach out to The Citrine Compass team here to help).
+The hotel will pick you up from the ferry station; the train station attendant will give the Inn a call and let them know you have arrived.

 A quick ride up the mountainside and you will arrive at the inn, where your shoes will be neatly lined up against the wall (shoes are typically not allowed indoors in a Japanese home) and you can see the updated weather and tide forecasts on a chalkboard wall.

-Upon climbing the stairs to your bedroom and set eyes on the room, you will know you picked the right spot to stay.
-The entire room is covered in tatami mats and a table and floor cushions are set up with tea and momiji manju, local Miyajima baked goods filled with sweet adzuki bean jam.
-Through delicate sliding doors you can relax in a sitting room with a vintage vanity and quaint chairs that overlook a local babbling brook.
+The real magic happens when you are shown to your room.
+The room is simple yet elegant, covered entirely in tatami mats with a low table and floor cushions set up with tea and momiji manju, local Miyajima baked goods filled with sweet adzuki bean jam.
+Through delicate sliding doors you can relax in a sitting room with a vintage vanity and wooden chairs that overlook a local babbling brook.

-At the ryokan, kimonos and socks are provided for guests to wear at meals, while relaxing in their rooms or to don after a leisurely soak in the cedar tub.
-During dinner, the hosts quietly rearrange your room to allow for the heavily cushioned tatami mats for a night’s rest and during breakfast roll them back up so you have space for tea, reading or maybe a simple meditation.
+At the ryokan, kimonos and socks are provided for guests to wear at their leisure and are customarily worn at meals as well.
+While your kaiseki dinner is being served in the dining room, the hosts quietly rearrange your room; heavily cushioned futons are rolled out on the floor to allow to allow for a peaceful night’s rest.
+During breakfast, they futons are put away again so you have space for tea, reading or maybe a simple meditation.

-At Watanabe Inn, dinner is served at a Western table or a Japanese-style seated on floor cushions and kaiseki, Japanese haute cuisine, which is served as a series of small dishes and reflects the local delicacies and culinary style.
-You will encounter delicious rounds of local hot sake, freshly sliced sashimi, baked or steamed local fish, hot soups, a variety of vegetables and a dessert of gigantic, impossibly sweet, jelly-like Japanese grapes.
-The night’s rest is accompanied by the sound of the trickling stream, gently lulling you to sleep.
+At Watanabe Inn, dinner is served at a “Western” table with chairs or a low Japanese-style table where guests are seated on floor cushions.
+Kaiseki, Japanese haute cuisine, is served as a series of small dishes and reflects the local delicacies and regional culinary style.
+At a meal, you might encounter rounds of local hot sake, freshly sliced sashimi, baked or steamed local fish, hot soups, a variety of vegetables and a dessert of gigantic, impossibly sweet, jelly-like Japanese grapes.

 Watanabe Inn Miyajima Island